jhaegg/docwalker/README.md

-# Walker for documentation strings and comments
+# Walker for documentation strings (and comments?)